Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Security and Efficiency Analysis

-Bell pairs, where \(n\) is the number of voters.
-For each Bell pair, the home qubit remains with the VA, and the travel qubit sequentially passes through all \(n\) voters before returning to the VA for a Bell-basis measurement.
+Bell pairs for \(n\) participants.
+For each Bell pair, the home qubit remains with the VA, while the travel qubit sequentially passes through all \(n\) participants before returning to the VA for Bell-basis measurement.

-From a secure communication perspective, each hop of the travel qubit—whether between two voters or between a voter and the VA—is modeled as an independent insecure quantum channel.
-Consequently, for each hop, \(\delta_1\) decoy qubits are appended for eavesdropping detection.
+Each hop of the travel qubit between two participants or between a participant and the VA is modelled as an independent insecure quantum channel.
+Accordingly, for each hop, \(\delta_1\) decoy qubits are appended for eavesdropping detection.
+The qubit cost per Bell pair is therefore